thegetty/quire/README.md

 | template            | Download templates to customize your file output (only for EPUB)  |
 | debug               | Development use only - log info about current  project            |

-For more information about these commands please see the [*Quire Commands*](https://quire.getty.edu/documentation/quire-commands/) section of our [documentation](https://quire.getty.edu/documentation/quire-commands/)
+For more information about these commands please see the [*Quire Commands*](https://quire.getty.edu/documentation/quire-commands/) section of our documentation.

 ## Contributing to Quire

-There are [many ways to contribute](https://github.com/thegetty/quire-docs/blob/new-design-v1/CONTRIBUTING.md#identify-a-contribution-to-make).
+There are [many ways to contribute](https://github.com/thegetty/quire/blob/main/CONTRIBUTING.md#identify-a-contribution-to-make).
 No matter what level of experience you have, we welcome all contributions, big and small.

 The first step to any contribution is to post a new issue or comment on an existing issue [on our issue tracker](https://github.com/thegetty/quire/issues).
 Please label your issues to the best of your abilities.